tarwn/lessthandot-hugo/blogs/content/posts/2011-09-23-returning-a-value-inserted-in.md

   - uniqueidentifier

 ---
 This [question][1] came up yesterday and I decided to do a little blog post about it.
 Someone wanted to know if there was something like @@identity/scope_identity() for a uniqueidentifier column with a default of newsequentialid().
 There is not such a function but you can use OUTPUT INSERTED.Column to do something similar.
-Let&#8217;s take a look
+Let's take a look

 First create this table